HOME > PROGRAMS & EVENTS > Educational

 4. Q: I have taken level test at Yeoksam Global Village Center and the test result shows that I am qualified for their Lower Beginner Korean Class.
 However, I cannot attend their classes because of the schedule so they recommended me to join Itaewon Global Village Center’s Classes instead.
 Can I join the classes without having to take the level test again?

 A: You still have to take the level test.
-The level test in Yeoksam Global Village Center (or other village centers) is different from our center’s level test.
+The level test in Yeoksam Global Village Center (or other village centers, except Sorae Global Village Center) is different from our center’s level test.
 Also, their level system is different from ours that is why you need to take the level test first.
 If you pass, you can register for our classes if there is still a spot.

 5. Q: I have studied Korean language in one of the universities in Seoul.
 I have finished level 1.
 Can I register for the class without having to take the level test?